2026 Parramatta Eels season

-The 2026 Parramatta Eels season will be the 80th season in the club's history and the 29th in the National Rugby League.
-Coached by Jason Ryles and captained by Mitchell Moses for their second season, the club will compete in the 2026 NRL Telstra Premiership during the regular season and participate in the Pre-season Challenge in February.
+The 2026 Parramatta Eels season is the 80th season in the club's history and the 29th in the National Rugby League.
+Coached by Jason Ryles and captained by Mitchell Moses for their second season, the club competes in the 2026 NRL Telstra Premiership during the regular season and won the 2026 NRL Pre-season Challenge in February.
+They did not qualify for the regular season finals.